 - If accommodations are required for the student to meet the essential qualifications, the evaluation determination report will note this fact.

-- If a student requires accommodations to meet the essential qualifications, the associate dean, student affairs/designee will refer the student to the Disability Resource Center (DRC).
+- If a student requires accommodations to meet the essential qualifications, the dean, student affairs/or designee will refer the student to the Disability Resource Center (DRC).

 - It is the student’s responsibility to initiate contact with the DRC and complete the DRC’s assessment and accommodation process.